-La Luz MDWCA draws its surface water from La Luz Creek which originates in the Sacramento Mountains.
-The Association also draws ground water from 5 wells.
+La Luz MDWCA draws its water from La Luz Creek which originates in the Sacramento Mountains.
+The Association also draws water from five Wells.

 Source water assessment and its availability

 La Luz MDWCA has developed a Source Water Assessment and Protection Program which is available at the water office.